lightson/cloudflare_webworkers/README.md

 Ref: https://blog.cloudflare.com/introducing-cloudflare-workers/

-## Getting Started

-CFWW is in beta, request access through the method described at the CloudFlare website.

 ### Prerequisites

-A CloudFlare account with WebWorkers enabled is assumed to be available
+A CloudFlare account with WebWorkers enabled is assumed to be available along with Litespeed Cache Running on Wordpress

 ### Installing